suadatbiniqbal/VeilNode/README.md

 ## Overview

-VeilNode simplifies the process of hosting static content on the Tor network.
-It automatically handles Tor control communication and hidden service creation, allowing you to serve a local directory as a .onion site with a single command.
+VeilNode simplifies the process of publishing static content on the Tor network.
+It automatically communicates with Tor's control port, creates a hidden service, and serves a local directory as a .onion website.

-It is designed for developers, privacy enthusiasts, and researchers who want a simple way to publish static content over Tor.
+It is designed for developers, privacy researchers, and users who want a simple, clean way to deploy static sites over Tor without complex configuration.

 ------------------------------------------------------------------------

-## Quick Install and Run
+## One-Line Install and Run

 ### Termux (Android)